Butter Mochi (バター餅)

 Ingredients for Butter Mochi

-- Mochiko – Mochiko is a flour made by milling short-grain glutinous rice or mochigomé into flour.
+- Mochiko - Mochiko flour which is also sometimes labelled "sweet rice flour" is made by milling short-grain glutinous rice or mochigomé into a powder.
 By hydrating and cooking the rice flour, it turns into mochi.
 This allows you to bypass the usual process of soaking mochi rice in water and then steaming it before pounding the rice into mochi using large wooden mallets.

 - Sugar - I generally don't use white sugar; however, it's best to use granulated sugar for this dish.
 That's because brown sugar will turn the mochi brown and adds a strong flavor that will overpower the flavor of the butter.